Azaze7/Tic-Tac-Toe-WindowsXP/README.md

 ## 👀 Look & Feel

-🪟 My first major priority was to copy the aesthetic and feel of the built-in applications that ran on Windows XP.
+🪟 My major priority in the development of this project was to copy the aesthetic and feel of the built-in applications that ran on Windows XP.
 * This meant gray buttons, recessed text, and pop-up windows for completions.
+  * The window size is locked at 500x500 pixels as well, since MineSweeper was unable to be resized.
 * I also implemented a color picker for the player, using a 16-color limit with an open pallette on the screen.
   * This was inspired by early paint programs I would play with.